jonnor/dominant-sound/docs/notes/research-plan.md

 #### Large scale analysis

+If one can get/produce sufficient labeled data, then can go straight for a Sound Event Detection problem.

-If one had captured a mixture of these things, how would one analyse the data to answer this question?
+If one had captured a mixture of these things, but without a lot of labels.
+Might need to do a statistical and/or generative analysis.

 statistical analysis
 each source modelled as a soundlevel generating process